 The owls adopted me soon after i came to the outback down toward Ka Lae.
-It started soon after i built a camp to work out of while building the components of a small farm.
+It started while building a coffee shack to work out of while putting up the components of a small farm.
 No humans had lived on this parcel since WWI and very few, perhaps 30, had come to the larger area of about 60 square miles over all that time.
-So although there were plenty of signs of the previous inhabitants, walls, corrals, heiaus, and foundations, the area was still fairly wild and overgrown, kept in check only by the cattle, the ranchers, and occasional fires.
+So although there were plenty of signs of the previous inhabitants, walls, corrals, heiaus, and foundations, the area was still fairly wild and overgrown, kept in check only by the cattle, the ranchers, and let’s not forget the mongooses and the occasional fires.

 All the while i tried to capture some of the magic of this growing connection, usually without much success, taking hundreds and hundreds of photos with only a few worth keeping to show others.
 Sometimes i just gave up with the camera knowing that the experience was more incredible than a photo could record, and that it was better experiencing the event than trying to record it.
 It certainly was more fun.

 The intensity would wax and wane, sometimes i was buried in computer work and would all but stop going down to their place in the evenings and mornings, and often they would come up and sit just outside the window and call and call.
 Sometimes the contact would die off and later resume.
 Often i was the one to disconnect.
 But the relationship remained amazing, one time after being at sea for several months and going down near the tree that first evening after returning and calling, one came right out instantly and circled repeatedly.